How to Pay for Study Abroad in 4 Ways

 Before figuring out how to pay for a semester overseas, it’s important to understand the individual expenses of your program.
 Once you do, you’ll also understand how to travel on a budget and live on a budget.
 So how much does study abroad cost for the average college student?
 Let’s break down the most common expenses:

-The majority of universities increase tuition for study abroad programs, with the average cost of a semester running $31,270, according to Forbes.
+The majority of universities increase tuition for study abroad programs, but the average cost of studying abroad for a semester is around $7,000 to $15,000.

 The typical study abroad program doesn’t cover airfare to your destination, so you can expect to pay around $1,000 or more, depending on your location.